huggingface/blog/amused.md

 ## Limitations

-aMUSEd is not a state-of-the-art image generation system when the image quality is solely considered.
+aMUSEd is not a state-of-the-art image generation regarding image quality.
 We released aMUSEd to encourage the community to explore non-diffusion frameworks such as MIM for image generation.
 We believe MIM’s potential is underexplored, given its benefits:

 - Inference efficiency
 - Smaller size, enabling on-device applications